sgmurphy/wordpress-plugins/skt-templates/readme.txt

-=== SKT Templates - Elementor & Gutenberg templates ===
+=== SKT Templates - 100% free Elementor & Gutenberg templates ===
 Contributors: sonalsinha21
 Tags: gutenberg, elementor, themes, one click demo import, templates Requires at least: 5.0
 Tested up to: 6.6
 Requires PHP: 5.6
-Stable tag: 6.15
+Stable tag: 6.16
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SKT Templates is an Elementor template library with over 100s of designs to choose from and select and use them with either SKT Themes free or with any popular themes from the WordPress repository.
+SKT Templates is an Elementor template library with over 200+ 100% free templates to choose from and select and use them with either SKT Themes free or with any popular themes from the WordPress repository.

 == Description ==